jiange1236/jiange1236.GitHub.io/notes/en/about/README.md

 ---
-date: 2024-06-11
+date: 2022-01-07
-home: true
+layout: Slide
-title: Zine 介绍
+title: Zine⁶ Intro
 icon: people
-heroImage: /blog.png
 tag:
-  - 个人介绍
+  - Personal Intro
-timeline: false
-star: true
 ---

-# Zine

----

-## 基本信息

-- 性别: 男
+@slidestart

-- 婚姻情况: 已婚
+- Gender: Male
-- 爱好: 摄影、乒乓球、编程
+- Age: 32

-性格比较开朗随和，热爱帮助他人，喜欢平时做乱七八糟的Geek。

----

-## 学历经历

-- 湖南大学土木工程本硕毕业
+- Marital status: married
-- 现在是小小土木僧一名
+- Single: No
-- 暂无特别突出的科研成果
+- Hobbies: photography, programming

----

-## 联系方式

-你可以通过邮箱 mailto:183465355@qq.com 发函。
+Has a cheerful and easy-going personality, loves to help others, and likes to work with open source projects at spare.

+@slideend